Oshogatsu: The New Year お正月

 At the end of the year, many Japanese people take time to organize festivities.
 A good part of the day on December 31st is devoted to making New Year's dinner: Osechi ryori.
 The meal consists of several small portions in bento boxes, compartmentalized meals, beautifully presented.

-Traditionally, so as not to offend the god of fire, Japanese people do not cook on the first three days of the year.
+Traditionally, so as not to offend the god of fire, Japanese people don't cook on the first three days of the year.
 So, they prepare bento for the days to come.
 The prepared food is heavily salted or pickled, to preserve it for longer.
 Today, this custom is less respected, and lunch boxes are often purchased at the supermarket.

 Between the secular and religious